ckuelker/quick-guide-en-us/DevOps/Hardware/Control/BMC/ipmitool.md

 ## Testing

 Some `OEMs` implement meaningful self tests.
-However dummy self tests that always passes have been seen in the wild.
+However, dummy self tests that always pass have been seen in the wild.

 ```bash
 ipmitool mc selftest